Learn The Loss Of Amenity Meaning And How To Claim

 Potential examples are:

-• Someone who is now unable to do certain gym exercises because they have a permanent hand deformity.
+• Someone who is now unable to do certain gym exercises because serious hand injuries caused a permanent deformity.
 This could be caused by an accident at work.

 • A grandfather who is unable to play with his grandchildren like he was before because of a back injury caused by a fall in a supermarket.